pkgxdev/pkgx/README.md

 open $(tea --prefix)
 ```

-We agree this is not great UX.
+We hope to improve this UX very soon.

 ### I need a tool in `PATH` (aka `brew install`)